Scaffold-Stark/ss2-docs/docs/hooks/useScaffoldWriteContract.md

 ## Return Values

 - The `sendAsync` method is used to send the write transaction.
 It returns a promise that resolves when the transaction is confirmed.
 - The extended object includes properties inherited from the `useSendTransaction` hook of starknet-react.
-You can check their [documentation](https://www.starknet-react.com/docs/hooks/use-send-transaction#sendasync) for the the sepcific return values.
+You can check their [documentation](https://www.starknet-react.com/docs/hooks/use-send-transaction#sendasync) for the specific return values.